jacobsalzberg/ulanzi-usd-brl-plugin/com.ulanzi.usdbrlex.ulanziPlugin/QUICK_START_GUIDE.md

 ## 🔧 Troubleshooting

 **If you see a clock icon instead of numbers:**
+- **Cause**: The browser page isn't running (temporary limitation)
+- **Solution**:
   1. Run `start-plugin-service.bat`
   2. Wait 10 seconds for the service to connect
   3. Press the physical button to trigger a manual refresh
+- **Prevention**: Use the auto-start feature above

 **If the rate seems wrong:**
 - The plugin uses AwesomeAPI (economia.awesomeapi.com.br)